EternityForest/scullery/README.md

 #Should we create alsa_in and alsa_out ports for every soundcard, with persistant names?
 manageSoundcards = True

-#Should we auto restart the jack process?
+#Should we start the jack process itself, and auto restart it?
+#If False, we just try to use an existing one.
-#No by default, gets auto set to True by startJackServer()
+#Must set this to True before calling startManaging!
 manageJackProcess = False
 ```